open2b/scriggo-site/site/how-to-use.md

 You can also pass functions, constants (typed and untyped), types and even packages to a template as globals.
 For functions, we have already seen the example of Scriggo's min and max builtins.

-The following example exemplifies all the types of globals that you can pass to a template:
+The following code exemplifies all the types of globals that you can pass to a template:

 ```go
 native.Declarations{